The clinical truth.

 Dr. Seth appears regularly on television and in print media (see "Media," "Press" and "TV Reel" on this website).
 He is the author of the self-help book Overcome Relationship Repetition Syndrome and Find the Love You Deserve (Simon and Schuster).

-In terms of training and education, Dr. Meyers graduated with his B.A. in psychology from Vassar College.
-He attended the APA-accredited doctoral program in clinical psychology at Yeshiva University’s Ferkauf Graduate School of Psychology in New York City, where he earned the Jeffrey Sage Award for overall excellence in clinical psychology.
-All of his training took place in hospitals, including: St. Vincents Catholic Medical Centers and Maimonides Medical Center in New York City; Essex County Hospital Center in northern New Jersey; Providence Hospital in Washington, D.C.; and a postdoctoral fellowship at the Weingart Center on Skid Row in Los Angeles.
-Dr. Meyers has worked in almost every type of mental health setting, including locked inpatient psychiatric units, partial hospital programs, and outpatient mental health clinics.
+In terms of education and clinical training, Dr. Seth earned his B.A. in psychology from Vassar College.
+He graduated from the APA-accredited doctoral program in clinical psychology at Yeshiva University’s Ferkauf Graduate School of Psychology in New York City, where he earned the Jeffrey Sage Award for overall excellence in clinical psychology.
+All of his training took place in hospitals, including St. Vincents Catholic Medical Centers and Maimonides Medical Center in New York City, and Essex County Hospital Center in northern New Jersey.
+He completed a one-year fellowship in addiction treatment at the Weingart Center on Skid Row in Los Angeles, and a pre-externship placement at the Umoja Treatment Center of Providence Hospital in Washington, D.C.
+He has worked in almost every type of mental health setting, including locked inpatient psychiatric units, partial hospital programs, and outpatient mental health clinics.